 Germanic Languages and Literatures: Germanic Literature, Culture and Theory PhD

 The Doctor of Philosophy (PhD) program in Germanic Literature, Culture, and Theory is taken on a full-time basis and is fully funded for five years.
 The curriculum engages debates and questions salient to the discipline of German Studies while also forging generative ties with other disciplines to facilitate a synthesis of history and theory, textual analysis, and cultural study.
 Students have the option to concurrently enrol in one of the collaborative specializations at U of T, such as Women and Gender Studies, Jewish Studies, Transnational and Diaspora Studies, or Book History and Print Culture.
-This also requires registration in their respective core course(s).
+This also requires registration in the respective core course(s) of their programs.

 Applicants may enter the PhD program via one of two routes: 1) following completion of an appropriate master's degree or 2) direct entry following completion of an appropriate bachelor's degree.